 Class of Interest Only RCR Notes Negative SOFR Trigger

-Class 1-X1 Notes -1.30%
+Class 1-X1 Notes - %

-Class 1-X2 Notes -1.70%
+Class 1-X2 Notes - %

-Class 1-X3 Notes -2.10%
+Class 1-X3 Notes - %

-Class 1-X4 Notes -2.50%
+Class 1-X4 Notes %

-Class 1-Y1 Notes -1.30%
+Class 1-Y1 Notes - %

-Class 1-Y2 Notes -1.70%
+Class 1-Y2 Notes - %

-Class 1-Y3 Notes -2.10%
+Class 1-Y3 Notes %

-Class 1-Y4 Notes -2.50%
+Class 1-Y4 Notes %

-- This Class Principal Balance as of any Payment Date equal to a specified percentage of the outstanding Class Principal Balance of the related Class of Exchangeable or RCR Notes that has a Class Principal Balance; provided, however, that, if the Class Principal Balance of the related Class of Exchangeable or RCR Notes that has a Class Principal Balance has been reduced to zero and the Class Notional Amount of the related Class of Exchangeable or RCR Notes with a Class Notional Amount is greater than zero, then this Class will no longer have a Class Principal Balance. - (6) The interest payment on each of these Classes of RCR Notes for a Payment Date represents the sum of the interest payments on the Classes of Exchangeable and RCR Notes included in the related Combination for that Payment Date.
-The Class Coupon for each of these Classes of RCR Notes with respect to any Payment Date will be a fraction, expressed as a per annum rate, equal to (i) the aggregate interest amount payable on such Payment Date in respect of the Classes of Notes included in the applicable Combination and exchanged for such Class of RCR Notes, divided by (ii) the Class Principal Balance of such Class of RCR Notes immediately prior to such Payment Date, multiplied by (iii) a fraction, the numerator of which is 360 and the denominator of which is the actual number of days in the related Note Accrual Period; provided that on any Payment Date following the reduction of the Class Principal Balance of such Class of RCR Notes to zero, the interest entitlement of such Class of RCR Notes will be equal to the interest accrued on the remaining Class of Interest Only RCR Notes included in the applicable Combination that was exchanged for such Class of RCR Notes. - (7) This Class has an outstanding Class Principal Amount as of any Payment Date equal to the outstanding Class Principal Balance of the related Class of Exchangeable Notes or RCR Notes. - (8) The interest payment on this Class of RCR Notes for a Payment Date represents the portion of such interest that is received in respect of the REMIC regular interest component of the related Class of Exchangeable Notes or RCR Notes. - (9) The interest payment on this Class of Interest Only RCR Notes for a Payment Date represents the portion of such interest attributable to a notional principal contract and does not constitute interest in respect of the REMIC regular interest component of the related Class of Exchangeable Notes or RCR Notes.
+- (5) This Class has a Class Principal Balance as of any Payment Date equal to a specified percentage of the outstanding Class Principal Balance of the related Class of Exchangeable or RCR Notes that has a Class Principal Balance; provided, however, that, if the Class Principal Balance of the related Class of Exchangeable or RCR Notes that has a Class Notional Amount of the related Class of Exchangeable or RCR Notes with a Class Notional Amount is greater than zero, then this Class will no longer have a Class Principal Balance. - (6) The interest payment on each of these Classes of RCR Notes for a Payment Date represents the sum of the interest payments on the Classes of Exchangeable and RCR Notes included in the related Combination for that Payment Date.
+The Class Coupon for each of these Classes of RCR Notes with respect to any Payment Date will be a fraction, expressed as a per annum rate, equal to (i) the aggregate interest amount payable on such Payment Date in respect of the Classes of Notes included in the applicable Combination and exchanged for such Class of RCR Notes, divided by (ii) the Class Principal Balance of such Class of RCR Notes immediately prior to such Payment Date, multiplied by (iii) a fraction, the numerator of which is 360 and the denominator of which is the actual number of days in the related Note Accrual Period; provided that on any Payment Date following the reduction of the class Principal Balance of such Class of RCR Notes to zero, the interest entitlement of such Class of RCR Notes will be equal to the interest accrued on the remaining Class of Interest Only RCR Notes included in the applicable Combination that was exchanged for such Class of RCR Notes. - (7) This Class has an outstanding Class Principal Amount as of any Payment Date equal to the outstanding Class Principal Balance of the related Class of Exchangeable Notes or RCR Notes. - (8) The interest payment on this Class of RCR Notes for a Payment Date represents the portion of such interest that is received in respect of the REMIC regular interest component of the related Class of Exchangeable Notes or RCR Notes. - (9) The interest payment on this Class of Interest Only RCR Notes for a Payment Date represents the portion of such interest attributable to a notional principal contract and does not constitute interest in respect of the REMIC regular interest component of the related Class of Exchangeable Notes or RCR Notes.